(Updated on 26th May 2025)

 #1 Data misuse and lack of consent

 The core of AI privacy issues often begins with data misuse.
 AI systems need vast amounts of data to learn and improve.
-However, the way this data is collected can be dubious.
-Many times, personal information is gathered without clear consent or proper understanding from the users.
+However, the way AI companies collect this data is sometimes dubious.
+Many times, companies gather personal information without clear consent or proper understanding from the users.

 #2 Enhanced surveillance capabilities

-Technologies like facial recognition and gait analysis allow constant monitoring of individuals.
-This isn't limited to high-security areas; but also in everyday spaces like shopping malls and streets.
+Technologies like facial recognition and gait analysis make it easy to constantly monitor individuals, and this isn't limited to high-security areas.
+It’s also happening in everyday spaces like shopping malls and streets.

-It feels like there’s always an invisible eye watching, analyzing, and recording your every move.
-This level of surveillance can easily be misused by governments or corporations to track and control individuals, posing a stark threat to personal freedom and privacy.
+Governments or corporations can easily misuse this level of surveillance to track and control individuals, posing a stark threat to personal freedom and privacy.

 #3 Profiling and discrimination

-Individuals are often unaware that their data is being used to make biased assessments about them, which can have real-life negative consequences.
+AI models may use individual data to make biased assessments, which can have real-life negative consequences.

 #4 Opacity and lack of control